Sevast-st/bega_mon/README.md

     ```

 6.  **Expected Output:**
     The script will start logging its activities to the console.
 You will see messages about connecting to the blockchain and scanning block ranges.
-If the monitored contract has emitted events in the scanned range, you will also see logs for them being processed and dispatched.
+If the monitored contract has emitted events in the scanned range, you will see logs for them being processed and dispatched.

-    The output will look similar to the following (note: block numbers and timestamps will vary):
+    The output will look similar to this (note: block numbers and timestamps will vary):

     ```
     YYYY-MM-DD HH:MM:SS - INFO - --- BegaMon Cross-Chain Bridge Monitor Simulation ---